 Simply put, Mohs micrographic surgery is a precise removal of the skin cancer layer by layer, with the help of a microscope.
 First, the visible tumor is removed.
 Next, successive layers of skin are surgically removed (one layer at a time) until microscopic examination reveals no further cancer cells.
 Mohs surgery allows us to reliably and completely remove most skin cancers.
 The technique ensures that the edges (margins) are “clear” so that all the tumor is removed in real time.
-Dr. Noodleman served a fellowship in dermatologic (Mohs) surgery at Duke University Medical Center.
-He has more than 20 years experience with successful Mohs treatment for skin cancers.

 The Benefits Of Mohs Surgery Include: